joelvar/stock-bot/README.md

 You will be asked to enter a stock ticker for the stock that you want to test the algorithm on.

 ## Results
-After backtesting the moving average algorithm with a buy and hold strategy of the past 15 years, I've noticed that the moving average algorithm has considerable profits for most stocks with starting capital being $1000.
+After backtesting the moving average algorithm(starting capital being $1000) with a buy and hold strategy of the past 15 years, I've noticed that the moving average algorithm has considerable profits for most stocks.
 Some examples are as follows:

 Amazon.com, Inc. :